Gail Simmons’ Epic Spaghetti Pie

 Spaghetti pie missing a slice.

-Featured on the cover of her beautiful new cookbook, Bringing It Home: Favorite Recipes From A Life of Adventurous Eating, Gail Simmons’ Spaghetti Pie made with broccoli and Italian sausage is, according to my husband, one of the best things I have ever made.
+Featured on the cover of her beautiful new cookbook, Bringing It Home: Favorite Recipes From A Life of Adventurous Eating, Gail Simmons’ spaghetti pie with broccoli and Italian sausage is, according to my husband, one of the best things I’ve ever made.
 EVER.
-I suppose I could take offense since it’s not even one of my own recipes but I totally agree with him.
-It’s similar to sausage lasagna or baked ziti with sausage, only way more impressive to serve.
-Fair warning: the recipe calls for a jaw-dropping amount of cheese.
-All I can tell you is that it’s worth it.
+I could take offense since it’s not even my own recipe, but honestly, I totally agree with him.
+It’s similar to lasagna or baked ziti, only way more impressive to serve.
+Fair warning: the recipe calls for a jaw-dropping amount of cheese, but trust me—it’s worth it.

-Gail writes, “Spaghetti pie is a big affair, impressive in both stature and ingredients, and meant to serve a hungry crowd.
+Gail writes, “Spaghetti pie is a big affair, impressive in both stature and ingredients, and meant to feed a crowd.
 You don’t have to wait for your next party to make it, though.
-If you don’t have enough eaters to tackle it, there’s a bonus: Slices of the savory pie make the best leftovers of all time.”
-The recipe requires a springform pan, which is a good investment if you don’t have one, but you could easily use a large baking dish and serve the “pie” lasagna-style if need be.
+If you don’t have enough eaters to tackle it, there’s a bonus: slices of the savory pie make the best leftovers of all time.”
+The recipe calls for a springform pan, which is a great investment if you don’t already have one, but you could also use a large baking dish and serve it lasagna-style if needed.

 Pie ingredients including broccoli, half and half, and onion.